-- Food Service Fund This fund is used to account for financial resources that are restricted to expenditure in the District's breakfast and lunch program. - Special Revenue Trust Fund This fund is used to account for gifts and donations that have been restricted by private parties for specific purposes.
+- Food Service Fund This fund is used to account for financial resources that are restricted to expenditure in the District's breakfast and lunch program. - Community Service Fund This fund is used to account for programs to the community as a whole. - Donations Fund This fund is used to account for gifts and donations that have been restricted by private parties for specific purposes.